EdutainmentLIVE/swf-theme/README.md

 const H1 = styled.h1`
 	${props =>
 		props.theme.fluidFontSize({
-			minSize: 22, // in pixels
+			minSize: 22, // in pixels (min size the font will ever be)
-			maxSize: 45, // in pixels
+			maxSize: 45, // in pixels (max size the font will ever be)
 			minViewport: 320, // is fixed at minSize below this threshold (defaults to breaks.mobile)
 			maxViewport: 1480, // is fixed at maxSize above this threshold (defaults to breaks.ldesk) })}